-This mission represents a continuation of the IceBridge time series, repeating the 24 October 2009, 101026, 12 October 2011 and 25 October 2011 missions.
+This mission represents a continuation of the IceBridge time series, repeating the 24 October 2009, 26 October 2010, 12 October 2011 and 25 October 2011 missions.
 It was not flown in 2012 due to persistent poor weather that year.
 It targets gradients in sea ice freeboard and thickness along the "gate" connecting the tip of the Antarctic Peninsula with Cape Norvegia.
 This mission may have to be shortened if dictated by fuel constraints.

-Flight Priority: BASELINE Science Requirements Addressed: SI1,SI2,SI3a,SI6,SI9 Spacecraft Tracks: none Last Flown: 2012 Remaining Design Issues: none
+Flight Priority: BASELINE

+Science Requirements Addressed: SI1,SI2,SI3a,SI6,SI9

+Spacecraft Tracks: none

+Last Flown: 2014 and 2015 (altimetry only)
-Sea Ice - Seelye Prime

-This mission would repeat the Seelye Loop above, but following at least two weeks after the first flight.
-This time period (in the Antarctic Spring) would allow a significant amount of snowmelt to occur and permit validation of the snow radar results.
+Sea Ice - Seelye Prime This mission would repeat the Seelye Loop above, but following at least two weeks after the first flight.
+This time period (in the Antarctic spring) would allow a significant amount of snowmelt to occur and permit assessment of the snow radar during the onset of melt.
 As is the case with the Seelye Loop mision, this mission may have to be shortened if dictated by fuel constraints.

-Flight Priority: medium Science Requirements Addressed: SI1,SI2,SI3a,SI6 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Flight Priority: low Science Requirements Addressed: SI1,SI2,SI3a,SI6 Spacecraft Tracks: none Last Flown: new flight